 You don’t have to worry about aggression from this shrimp because it’s a peaceful animal by nature.
 Don’t forget to add several live plants for the shrimp to hide in.
 Your Amano will thank you for it, by appearing out in the open regularly.
 If your budget permits, get a couple of shrimp tubes as well.
 This is because when it is molting time, shrimp are quite vulnerable.

 Diet-wise, it is an omnivore.
 It’ll eat the algae that are growing in your fish tank.
-That’s a good thing because excess algae will lead to eutrophication and you don’t want that.
+That’s a good thing because excess algae will lead to eutrophication, and you don’t want that.
 Amano shrimp also eat any free-floating excess fish food left by the other tank mates.
 Ask your local fish supplier if they sell supplementary food rich in calcium.
-A diet rich in minerals is essential to shrimp to get a strong carapace when they molt.
+A diet rich in minerals is essential for shrimp to get a strong carapace when they molt.

 While Amano shrimp do eat leftover fish food, it is advised to scoop out any uneaten debris within 4 hours.

-The final thing to verify before you add an Amano to an already-existing aquarium is whether or not, the other fish in your tank can co-exist peacefully and not eat the newcomer!
+The final thing to verify before you add an Amano to an already-existing aquarium is whether or not the other fish in your tank can co-exist peacefully and not eat the newcomer!

 Breeding Amano Shrimp

 About a month in these saltwater conditions will enable the Zoea to survive and thrive.
-After about a month they will morph from Zoea into little shrimp, at that point they can’t stand
+After about a month, they will morph from Zoea into little shrimp.
+At that point, they can’t stand